stroxler/callable_syntax_examples/draft_pep/README.rst

 This PEP introduces a concise and friendly syntax for callable types, supporting the same functionality as ``typing.Callable`` but with an arrow syntax inspired by the syntax for typed function signatures.
 This allows types like ``Callable[[int, str], bool]`` to be written ``(int, str) -> bool``.

-The proposed syntax supports all the functionality of the existing ``Callable`` type.
+The proposed syntax supports all the functionality of the existing ``Callable`` type and could eventually replace it.

 Motivation